carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfProposalForHeterogeneousDebugging.rst

 .. note::

-  This section provides changes to existing Call Frame Information and defines instructions added by the proposal.
+  This section provides changes to existing call frame information and defines instructions added by the proposal.
 Additional support is added for address spaces.
 Register unwind DWARF expressions are generalized to allow any location description, including those with composite and implicit location descriptions.

   These changes would be incorporated into the DWARF Version 5 section 6.1.

+.. _amdgpu-dwarf-structure_of-call-frame-information:

 Structure of Call Frame Information
 +++++++++++++++++++++++++++++++++++